-Figure 8 shows two examples of objects modeled using MLCA subdivision.
+Figure 10 shows two examples of objects modeled using MLCA subdivision.
 Each mesh is a volume mesh whose boundary is made to conform to the shape of a ring and an axe, respectively, using crease surface, crease edges and crease vertices.

-A ring and an axe modeled using MLCA subdivision with creases.
-(Thanks to Scott Schaefer for his help with this figure)
+Figure 10 A ring and an axe modeled using MLCA subdivision with creases.

-Finally, we note that the ability to define smooth volume meshes with embedded crease surface should be praticularly useful.
+Finally, we note that the ability to define smooth volume meshes with embedded crease surface should be particularly useful.
 3D application such as geological modeling require precise representation of embedded faults and fractures.
 We intend to pursue applications of MLCA subdivision in this area.